bibainet/xhrless/README.md

 # XHRLESS: write less, do more with XMLHttpRequest API. ########################

-It is an abstraction layer over the **XMLHttpRequest** v2 API for browser/Node.JS environments.
+It is an abstraction layer over the XMLHttpRequest v2 API for browser/Node.JS.

-*@version*    1.0.8 2018.07.09
+*@version*    1.0.9 2018.07.12
 *@license*    MIT
 *@copyright*  Copyright © 2018 Alexander Bibanin https://github.com/bibainet